AndrewRBader/CU-Fintech_Project-1/README.md

 •	Calculate steepest decline (or incline) for the assets from peak to trough in each recession
 •	Calculate the percentage of value decrease (or increase) over the course of the recession
 •	Calculate the time to recovery (pre-recession levels) for each asset
-•	Calculate the averages among each recession to exhibit the overall performance of an asset
 •	Report any intermarket relationship or correlations findings
 •	Display results in visual formats and charts
 •	Utilize findings to provide guidance into future recessionary environments